KishorKumar0/Digital-VLSI-SoC-Design-and-Planning/README.md

   - **STEP 460 0** → The cell spacing along X-axis (460 microns per step).

 - This pattern repeats for multiple rows (`ROW_0` to `ROW_42`), showing how standard cells are arranged in the core area.

+---
+#### Review floorplan layout in Magic
+The layout images illustrate how the standard cells, power rails, and decoupling capacitor (Decap) cells are arranged in a systematic manner.

+1. **Standard Cell**
+The standard cell layout follows a structured approach:
+- Input and output pins are placed equidistantly.
+- Metal layers are used for interconnections.
+- Decap cells are arranged along the side rows for better power integrity.

+2. **Pin Placement and Metal Layer Identification**
+To check the location of any pin and determine on which metal layer it is available:
+    1. Select the object by clicking on it and pressing `s`.
+    2. To zoom in, click on the object and press `z`.
+To zoom out, press `Shift + z`.
+    3. Open the `tkcon` window and type `what`.
+This command will display details about the selected pin.

+    - By following this method:

+        - Horizontal pins are identified to be on **Metal 3**.
+        - Vertical pins are located on **Metal 2**.

+4. **Decap Cell Arrangement**

+    Decap cells are strategically placed along the borders of the standard cell rows.
+These cells help in maintaining stable power distribution and reducing noise due to transient switching.

+5. **Breakdown of Standard Cells**
+- The first standard cell in the block corresponds to **Buffer 1**.
+- Similarly, subsequent cells correspond to **Buffer 2, AND gates, and other logic gates**.
+- The complete block of standard cells forms the **4:1 MUX**.